grace-shearrer/GEShearrer/opening.md

 My research interests revolve around the hepatic-brain axis specifically in 'special' insulin resistant populations (pregnant women, adolescents, Parkinson's).
 I completed my PhD in Nutritional Science at the University of Texas at Austin under the mentorship of Dr. Jaimie Davis in 2016.
 My graduate work focused on the impact of sugar sweetened beverage intake on neural, metabolic, and behavior in adolescents.
 Extending this line of research into my post doc, I have found adolescents with overweight and obese parents were at greater risk of weight gain, and showed altered neural response to a high sugar beverage.
 In sum, showing adolescence is a critical time period for weight gain and altered metabolic factors, as if adolescence wasn't difficult enough.

-Through out my graduate and post doc work I have been honored as a
+Through out my graduate and post doc work I have been honored as an endowed fellow in Nutrition at the University of Texas at Austin and an Ethan Sims Young Investigator Award Finalist through the Obesity Society.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2MjkxMjI5MSwtNzc2NTMyMTUzXX0=
+eyJoaXN0b3J5IjpbMTExMDAzNTk0MywtNzc2NTMyMTUzXX0=
 -->